SIF 168 Cryo-EM

 Project Manager: Lukas Tamm

-Cryo-EM: Start-up recruitment package for key hire in the area of structural biology.
+The purpose of this award is to fund the start-up recruitment package for a key hire in the area of structural biology.

 Approved: Summer 2019